- Breed for profit

 - Many of these dogs are familiar with living as part of a family unit and are already housetrained, have good manners, and are obedient.
 In other words, they make wonderful family pets.

-- If you really must have a certain breed, check into the many ‘breed-specific’ rescue organizations offering purebred dogs for adoption.
+- If you are set on a particular breed, check into the many ‘breed-specific’ rescue organizations offering purebred dogs for adoption, or ensure that you are dealing with a responsible ethical breeder.